 The sample mount, shown in Fig. 2, is designed for a large range of motion and easy sample loading while maintaining effective cooling.
-To minimize the distance between the atom chip and the sample, which directly impacts the spatial resolution and sensitivity of the SQCRAMscope, the sample is mounted on the underside of a 150- $\mu$ m thin silicon chip.
+To minimize the distance between the atom chip and the sample, which directly impacts the spatial resolution and sensitivity of the SQCRAM-scope, the sample is mounted on the underside of a 150- $\mu$ m thin silicon chip.
 This chip is secured with indium solder to two copper blocks that are cooled by copper braids attached to the 4 K stage of the ULVI.
 Indium solder is used to secure the silicon chip because of its high thermal conductivity and mechanical strength.
-A Macor ceramic spacer compensates for differential thermal contraction between the silicon chip during cooling and prevents buckling or shattering due to thermal contraction.
+A Macor ceramic spacer compensates for differential thermal contraction between the silicon chip and the rest of the sample mount.
+This minimizes the strain put on the silicon chip during cooling and prevents buckling or shattering due to thermal contraction.
 A stainless steel base attaches to the Macor's bottom surface and completes the sample mount, as shown in Fig. 2a.
 Two slots in the stainless steel mate with tabs on a complementing piece on the support tube to allow for easy insertion and removal; see top of Fig. 2b.